Dukinfield

-Dukinfield is a town in Tameside, Greater Manchester, England, on the south bank of the River Tame opposite Ashton-under-Lyne, 6.3 mi east of Manchester.
-At the 2021 census, the built up area as defined by the Office for National Statistics had a population of 21,155.

-It lies within the historic county boundaries of Cheshire, and became part of Greater Manchester in 1974.
-The town developed as a result of the Industrial Revolution when it became the site of coal mining and cotton manufacturing.
+Dukinfield (/ˈdʌkɪnˌfiːld/ DUK-in-feeld; locally /ˈdʊkɪnˌfɪjəld/ DUUK-in-fi-yuhld) is a town in Tameside, Greater Manchester, England.
+It lies on the south bank of the river Tame opposite Ashton-under-Lyne, 6.3 mi east of Manchester.
+At the 2021 census, the built-up area as defined by the Office for National Statistics had a population of 21,155.
+It formed part of the historic county boundaries of Cheshire, becoming part of Greater Manchester in 1974.
+The town developed as a result of the Industrial Revolution, when it became a site of coal mining and cotton manufacturing.

 History

 Early history

-The earliest evidence of human activity around Dukinfield comes from a collection of four flints from the late Neolithic/early Bronze Age.
+The earliest evidence of human activity around Dukinfield comes from a collection of four flints from the late Neolithic / early Bronze Age.
 The artifacts were discovered on the site of Dukinfield Hall and have been taken as evidence of a prehistoric settlement on the site.
 There is no further evidence of activity in the area until the Roman period.
-A 3rd century bronze Roman coin, from the reign of Emperor Tetricus I was discovered in the town.
+A third century bronze Roman coin from the reign of Emperor Tetricus I was discovered in the town.

 Dukinfield means "Raven of the Field" and derives from the Old English duce and feld.

 Early records show the township was included in the fee of Dunham Massey.
 It was held by Matthew de Bramhall in about 1190, and after that by a family who took the name "De Dokenfeld".
 The family lived at the moated Dukinfield Old Hall, which originated from after the Norman conquest and was rebuilt in Tudor times, remaining the home of the Dukinfields till the 18th century, after which it became derelict.
 During the English Civil War, Colonel Robert Duckenfield of Dukinfield Hall was a noted commander in the New Model Army.
-The Dukinfield of Dukinfield, Cheshire baronetcy was created in 1665 for Robert Dukinfield, son of Colonel Robert Dukinfield.
+The Dukinfield baronetcy was created in 1665 for Robert Dukinfield, son of Colonel Robert Dukinfield.

-The Dukinfields held the manor for five centuries until the widow of Sir William Dukinfield Daniel married John Astley in 1767, and he inherited the estate when she died.
-John Astley was an artist and architect, and he designed and built Dukinfield Lodge on a hill overlooking the River Tame as a new seat for the family, replacing the old wooden hall.
-His son Francis Dukinfield Astley succeeded him as lord of the manor in 1787, and then his son, Francis Dukinfield Palmer Astley, followed in 1825.
+The Dukinfields held the manor for five centuries, until the widow of Sir William Dukinfield Daniel married John Astley in 1767 and he inherited the estate.
+John Astley was an artist and architect; he designed and built Dukinfield Lodge on a hill overlooking the river Tame as a new seat for the family, replacing the old wooden hall.
+His son Francis Dukinfield Astley succeeded him as lord of the manor in 1787; his son, Francis Dukinfield Palmer Astley, followed in 1825.